Eforen/Snake/kanban.md

 * Add music
 * Dont Exit game window on F1 anymore
 * Make end screen semi transparent so player can see the end state of the game

+# Final Version
+* Make sure the start length is set to 3 long

 # Wishlist
 * Impliment Poison Apple